Ramey Air Force Base: Remaining military presence

 In 1971, as a result of the closing of Naval Air Station Isla Grande, the United States Coast Guard relocated its aviation activities to Ramey.
-The Coast Guard took possession of an outstanding hangar, a part of the Air Force housing area and the DoDEA Ramey Unit School for the newly formed Coast Guard Air Station Borinquen.
-The Coast Guard Exchange system operates a post exchange (PX) near the coast guard air station.
+In 1973 after the deactivation of Ramey AFB the Coast Guard took possession of an outstanding hangar, a part of the Air Force housing area and the DoDEA Ramey Unit School for the newly formed Coast Guard Air Station Borinquen in 1976.
+The Coast Guard Exchange system operates a post exchange (PX) near by the coast guard housing area.
 The Punta Borinquen Light was also transferred to the Coast Guard.

-Punta Borinquen Radar Station near the Ramey Golf Course is a Puerto Rico Air National Guard facility, home for the 141st Air Control Squadron.
+The United States Army Reserve has presence at Ramey such as the 77th Combat Sustainment Support Battalion from the 210th Regional Support Group at the Ramey United States Army Reserve Center.

+In 2023 the Army Reserve 81st Readiness Division opened an additional $18.7 million Army Reserve Center at Ramey for the 35th Expeditionary Signal Battalion Bravo Company.

-The Puerto Rico Army National Guard also has some units and facilities at the former Air Force Base.
-The United States Army Reserve operates the Ramey United States Army Reserve Center.
-Among the units at the Ramey USARC is the 35th Expeditionary Signal Battalion Bravo Company and the 210 Regional Support Group.
-Military retirees choose to settle in the area mostly because of the Ramey Golf Course and services they are entitled to at the coast guard air station.
+The Puerto Rico Army National Guard also has facilities at the former Air Force Base and units such as the 770th Military Police Company.

+The Puerto Rico Air National Guard keep the Punta Borinquen Radar Station near the Ramey Golf Course, home for the 141st Air Control Squadron.